movabletype/mt-docs-data-api-reference/data-structures.md

 + trackbackCount (number) - The number of received trackbacks for this page.
 + trackbacks (array[object]) - The list of received trackbacks for this page.
 The list is sorted by the ID of trackback.
 + updatable (boolean) - true: The user who accessed can update this entry. / false: The user who accessed cannot update this page.

+## Permission
++ blog
+    + id (number) - The ID of the blog.
++ id (number) - The ID for this permission.
++ createdBy
+    + displayName (string) - The display name of this permission creator.
+    + id (number) - The ID of this permission creator.
+    + userpicUrl (string) - The URL of this permission creator's userpic.
+The userpic will be made by UserpicThumbnailSize and UserpicAllowRect settings.
+If user does not set own userpic, will be returned empty string.
++ createdDate (string) - Created date of this permission. (format is iso 8601 datetime)
++ permissions (array[string]) - The list of granted permissions.
+The restricted permissions are excluded from this list.
++ roles (array[Roles]) - The list of roles.
++ user
+    + displayName (string) - The nickname for this permission user.
+    + id (number) - The ID for this permission user.
+    + userpicUrl (string) - The URL of this permission user's userpic.
+The userpic will be made by UserpicThumbnailSize and UserpicAllowRect settings.
+If user does not set own userpic, will be returned empty string.